 LCH SA has a policy and governance framework for change management.
 This framework mitigates the risks that changes and major projects inadvertently affect the smooth functioning of LCH SA by setting out a flexible (by size and complexity of change) structure for delivery of change.
 The framework sets out a methodology of categorising change; the category of change then determines the appropriate governance, reporting, minimum testing requirements and finally go-live approvals.
-Each LCH SA business line maintains oversight of its change portfolio through governance meetings, commonly known as project and programme boards.
-A central committee, Project SteerCo, maintains a holistic view of change management at LCH SA, whilst the senior executive management committee maintains a strategic oversight of the change portfolio within the strategy of the LCH SA Board.
+Each LCH SA business line maintains oversight of its change portfolio through governance meetings, commonly known as project and portfolio boards.
+A central committee at LCH Group level, LCH Group Investment Committee, maintains a holistic view of change management at LCH SA across the different portfolios, whilst the senior executive management committee maintains a strategic oversight of the change portfolio within the strategy of the LCH SA Board.

 LCH SA reviews and tests its systems, policies and procedures with its clearing members in a number of ways.
 LCH SA involves its clearing members in testing before the launch of new products and systems.
-An annual business continuity test is carried out, in which all clearing members, external providers and other third parties (as identified in Business Impact Assessments ("BIAs")) are invited to participate.
+An annual disaster recovery test (datacenter failover) is carried out, in which all clearing members, external providers and other third parties (as identified in Business Impact Analysis ("BIAs")) are invited to participate.
+In addition, business continuity plan is also regularly tested.
 Clearing members are also active in annual default management firedrills, in which the management of a default scenario is rehearsed.
 In each of these cases, LCH SA actively requests feedback in order that any weaknesses may be addressed.